Check back to find out when next years competition is!

 Information and Registration

-Calling all aspiring young chefs!
-2014 will be the second annual Junior Iron Chef on Long Island.
+Calling all aspiring Middle and High School chefs!
+2017 will be the fifth annual Junior Iron Chef on Long Island.
 This event will be coordinated by Cornell Cooperative Extension of Suffolk County and Lake Grove Whole Foods Market and is inspired by the amazing Junior Iron Chef events taking place in Vermont and upstate NY.
-Middle and High school age student teams will create recipes and compete in a one-day cooking challenge be the top Junior Iron Chefs on Long Island and win amazing prizes.
+Middle and High school age student teams will create recipes and compete in a one-day cooking challenge be the top Junior Iron Chefs on Long Island.
 This educational event hopes to: